I’d like to suggest a mindfulness practice for you to use as you read. The topic is a rather controversial issue right now.

 The article includes a statement made by UT-Austin President Greg Fenves in response to the survey findings.
 Fenves said,“No voice is too quiet to listen to.
 No story of abuse is too minor to ignore.
 No truth is too uncomfortable to face.
 We support you.”
 The article in USA Today College is, essentially, about rape culture.

-What is rape culture, and are we living in the midst of it?
+What is rape culture, and are we living in it?

 Time discussed this issue in an article entitled, “Rape Culture Is Real.”
 In the article, author Zerlina Maxwell defines rape culture as, “a culture in which sexual violence is the norm and victims are blamed for their own assaults.”